chrisjbryant/errant/README.md

 ### Loading

 `errant`.**load**(lang, nlp=None)
-Create an ERRANT Annotator object.
+Create an SERRANT Annotator object.
 The `lang` parameter currently only accepts `'en'` for English, but we hope to extend it for other languages in the future.
-The optional `nlp` parameter can be used if you have already preloaded spacy and do not want ERRANT to load it again.
+The optional `nlp` parameter can be used if you have already preloaded spacy and do not want SERRANT to load it again.

 ```
 import errant